 5. Plan ahead and keep it lean

 What does success look like for you?
 What do you want to achieve, when, where, how and with whom?
-We haven’t used it, but this business model generator has been recommended.
+This business model generator is often recommended as a good tool to use.

 And if you haven’t done already, read ‘Lean Startup’ by Eric Ries – essential reading for any entrepreneur.